canonical/charmed-magma/docs/tutorial/04_integrating_magma_access_gateway_with_magma_orchestrator.md

 ### Create a user in the `magma-test` organization:

 1. Login to the `host` Orchestrator organization at this address: `https://host.nms.<your domain>`.
-2. Click on the :fontawesome-solid-user-plus: icon next to the `magma-test` organization
+2. Click on the user+ icon next to the `magma-test` organization
 3. Add a user with the following attributes:
     * email: `admin@juju.com`
     * password: `password123`